North Korea Designed A Nuke. So Did This Truck Driver

 Coster-Mullen lives for those "Ah ha!" moments, and they've added up to a very complete diagram of each bomb.
 I tried to contact several former nuclear weapons designers about the accuracy of his work.
 None of them wanted to comment publicly on it.

 But Alex Wellerstein, a historian at the Stevens Institute of Technology who specializes in nuclear weapons, says Coster-Mullen's work is the "gold standard."
-"His view of how the bombs worked is the most compelling I've seen," Wellerstein wrote in an e-mail.
+"His view of how the bombs worked is the most compelling I've seen," Wellerstein wrote in an email.

-Jeffrey Lewis says Coster-Mullen's odyssey shows that nuclear weapons just aren't that hard to understand.
+Lewis says Coster-Mullen's odyssey shows that nuclear weapons just aren't that hard to understand.
 "If a truck driver from Milwaukee can roughly replicate one, then that tells you that there is nothing mysterious about them," Lewis says.

 "Anyone who thinks that ignorance is going to be an effective prohibition on a small nation attaining nuclear weapons should take heed of John's work," agrees Wellerstein.
 "There's more information out there than most people realize.
 And it has been out there for a long time."